adybod/arduino-BLE-remote-controllable-car/HOW_DOES_THIS_PROJECT_WORK?.md

 - **IN3 and IN4**: Control Motor B direction.
 - **ENA and ENB**: Enable pins for Motor A and Motor B, used for speed control via PWM.

-Typical logic for one motor (e.g. Motor A):
+Typical logic for one motor (e.g., Motor A):

 - **IN1 = LOW,  IN2 = HIGH → Motor forward**
 - **IN1 = HIGH, IN2 = LOW  → Motor backward**